Subdirectly irreducible medial quandles: Congruences below the orbit decomposition

 Let $a,b\in Q$ and $\Theta(a,b)$ denote the smallest congruence on $Q$ collapsing $(a,b)$.
 Recall, by \cite[Theorem 1.20.]{MMT} $\Theta(a,b)$ can be described by the following recursion:

 Then $\Theta(a,b)=\bigcup_{n\in\mathbb{N}}X_n$.

 Recall also that the least nonzero congruence $\mu$ of $Q$ is called \emph{the monolith} and for any pair $(a,b)\in \mu$ with $a\neq b$, $\mu=\Theta(a,b)$.
 In subdirectly irreducible modules, the word used for the smallest proper submodule is the {\em monolith} too; to distinguish between the congruence and the submodule, we shall call this submodule the {\em socle} of the module.
 Recall, that, for general modules, the socle is the sum of all simple submodules.
+SI modules are sometimes called \emph{cocyclic}, \emph{monolithic} or \emph{completely uniform}.

 \begin{thm} Let $Q$ be a non-projection SI medial quandle which is the sum of an affine mesh $(A_i;\,\varphi_{i,j};\,c_{i,j})$ over a set $I$.
 Then there is $i_0\in I$ such that $A_{i_0}$ is a subdirectly irreducible $\Z[t,t^{-1}]$-module and the socle of the module $A_{i_0}$ is a non-trivial block of the monolith of $Q$. \end{thm}